- Garden / Landscaping / Patio — 255

 Selection of Proper Cable: You should consult an expert before buying cables for your home.
 You have to assure that the cable meets the fire codes and other standards of the building.

 Plug Off the power: You should turn off the power from your electrical box before starting with the task.
-This would reduce chances of getting an electrical shock.
+This would reduce the chances of getting an electrical shock.

-Avoid Electrical Wiring: You would have to keep all the wires related to phone, speaker and computer at a distance from electrical wiring of your home.
+Avoid Electrical Wiring: You would have to keep all the wires related to the phone, speaker and computer at a distance from the electrical wiring of your home.
 You have to give due importance to your safety.

-Walls: You should try running cables through interior walls of your home because exterior walls are having insulation.
+Walls: You should try running cables through the interior walls of your home because exterior walls are having insulation.

-Once you’re clear about the route of cable, then you have focus on the total length of cable you’d need for running through your walls.
+Once you’re clear about the route of the cable, then you have a focus on the total length of cable you’d need for running through your walls.
 A simple method is to measure the distance from start to end and add 4-5 feet extra for connections.
-You can keep reserve for tackling some unexpected problems.
-You would not want the cable to be short as it can spoil all your hard work, so you have to always keep a few extra feet as reserve.
+You can keep a reserve for tackling some unexpected problems.
+You would not want the cable to be short as it can spoil all your hard work, so you have to always keep a few extra feet as a reserve.

 Steps for Fishing Wires: